 And so NOW you know how James Madison and a little bivalve from the Potomac helped pave the way to the Constitutional Convention!

-FACT: Under the Articles of Confederation, the federal government didn't have the power to raise its own army, regulate commerce or coin money for the country.
-To pass a law, Congress needed the approval of nine out of the 13 states, and in order to amend the Articles it needed the approval of all 13 states, which made it nearly impossible to get anything done.
-The Articles also didn't provide for an Executive or Federal branch so there was no separation of powers.
+FACT: Under the Articles of Confederation, the federal government didn't have the power to raise its own army, regulate commerce between the states, or coin money for the country.
+To pass a law, Congress needed the approval of nine out of the 13 states, and in order to amend the Articles it needed the approval of all 13 states, which made it nearly impossible to get anything done!
+The Articles also didn't provide for an Executive or Judicial branch so there was no separation of powers.